It's a New Day in Public Health.

 - What Are Sharps?

-- How to use your sharps container:
+- How to use your sharps container

 - Locations

-Sharps are defined as medical wastes, which have the potential to puncture or lacerate.
-This includes hypodermic and intravenous needles and syringes, as well as disposable lancets.
 Once you use a syringe, needle, lancet, or other sharp, it becomes a potentially hazardous medical waste product.
 That is why it’s important to dispose of sharps the right way.

 - Syringes